EUCANCan/oncoliner/tools/pipeline_designer/README.md

             └── variant_caller_2_sample_2.vcf
 ```

-After running the pipeline designer, we will obtain the following output folder structure:
+After running the PipelineDesigner, we will obtain the following output folder structure:
 ```
 output
 ├── ...